Medical expert of the article

 The diagnosis is established on the basis of clinical and epidemiological data with mandatory laboratory confirmation.

-Using PCR, as well as bacteriological and serological methods of investigation.
-Coprologic method, as well as results of sigmoidoscopy.
-Have an auxiliary value.
+PCR, as well as bacteriological and serological methods of research are used.
+The coprological method, as well as the results of rectoscopy, are of auxiliary importance.

 What do need to examine?